while2/d3graph/README.md

 `addNode(nodeId, data)` creates a new node indexed with `nodeId`, `addEdge(edgeId, srcId, dstId, data)` creates a directed edge from `srcId` to `dstId`, indexed with `edgeId`.
 The last parameter `data` will be sent to a callback to visualize the node or edge respectively.

 `redraw(duration, ease)` resolve the layout of nodes and edges, and draw them in the container with user provided callbacks.
 With `duration` parameter, an animation will be launched to visualize the transition from the last layout to the current one. `duration` defines animation time in milliseconds, and `ease` defines the interpolate method, which is `cos` by default.
 See [d3.js document](https://github.com/mbostock/d3/wiki/Transitions#ease) for details.
-Call redraw() with no parameters just to draw the new graph.
+Call redraw() directly to draw the new graph without animation.

 d3graph take 5 parameters: